People receive chemotherapy (chemo) in a number of different ways:

 - Intravenous (IV): Chemo given as a shot directly into a vein

-- IV infusion: Chemo drugs are dripped through a tube that is attached to a needle and put into a vein.
+- IV infusion: Chemo medications are dripped through a tube that is attached to a needle and put into a vein.

 - Oral: Chemo is taken by mouth as a pill or liquid.